ryedin/site/_services/about-resources.md

 ### Via AWS console

-You can view AWS resources in your AWS console.
+You can view AWS resources in your AWS console, where they will have their own CloudFormation stack.
 For example, mysql resources are visible in your [RDS Console](https://console.aws.amazon.com/rds/home).

 If you don't see what you expect, check that the correct geographic region is active.